Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Abstract

 \section{Abstract}

 Generalized counting constraint satisfaction problems include Holant problems with planarity restrictions; polynomial-time algorithms for such problems include matchgates and matchcircuits, which are based on Pfaffians.
 In particular, they use gates which are expressible in terms of a vector of sub-Pfaffians of a skew-symmetric matrix.
 We introduce a new type of circuit based instead on determinants, with seemingly different expressive power.
 In these {\em determinantal circuits}, a gate is represented by the vector of all minors of an arbitrary matrix.
 Determinantal circuits permit a different class of gates.
-Applications of these circuits include a new proof of the Chung-Langlands formula for the number of rooted spanning forests of a graph and a strategy for simulating quantum circuits with closed timelike curves.
+Applications of these circuits include proofs of theorems from algebraic graph theory including the Chung-Langlands formula for the number of rooted spanning forests of a graph and computing Tutte Polynomials of certain matroids.
+They also give a strategy for simulating quantum circuits with closed timelike curves.
 Monoidal category theory provides a useful language for discussing such counting problems, turning combinatorial restrictions into categorical properties.
 We introduce the counting problem in monoidal categories and count-preserving functors as a way to study $\mathsf{FP}$ subclasses of problems in settings which are generally $\mathsf{\#P}$-hard.
 Using this machinery we show that, surprisingly, determinantal circuits can be simulated by Pfaffian circuits at quadratic cost.

 { {\bf Keywords}: counting complexity, tensor network, monoidal categories}\\ { {\bf MSC2010}: 15A15, 15A69, 15A24, 18D10, 03D15}